 A professionally trained Journeyman carpenter, Richard co-owns a stair and trim installation company with his son Matthew.
 When not wearing one of the many hats of a business owner, he enjoys spending time with his 7 grandchildren and traveling with his wife Lori.
 Richard provides an excellent perspective on all things woodworking, and his experience is invaluable for distinguishing well-performing tools from those which are better left to the DIY crowd.
 No matter if it’s a saw or driver, Richard backs up his reviews with years of experience.

-Caleb DeBoer, Junior Writer
+Caleb DeBoer, Contributing Writer

 From riding on his cousin’s four-wheeler and cruising on his RipStik, to practicing Wing Chun Kung Fu, Caleb loves to move.
 His constant pursuit of adventure leads him to enjoy creating things—both with Legos and his imagination.
-Once his typing speed catches up to his brain, Caleb may indeed prove to be a fiction story writer to be reckoned with!
+Once his typing speed catches up to his brain, Caleb may indeed prove to be a writer to be reckoned with!
 Caleb takes various tools we’ve reviewed and puts them into various fictional scenarios—contributing a bit of editorial fun to the publication.

 Tom Rutherford, Contributing Reviewer